TiWinDeTea/Raoul-the-Game/README.md

 You may play alone or with a friend, which will play "Marie-Loue la roue", with different characteristics !

 The goal is to get the highest score you can.
 Both killing ducks and switching off bulbs give you points.
-The games autosaves each time you go downstairs.
+The game autosaves each time you go downstairs.

 <br/>